 10) Select Stereo from the menu.

-After going through the steps above, launch OBS to test if the desktop audio is correctly detected and recorded.
+After going through the steps, launch OBS to test if the desktop audio is correctly detected and recorded.
 If not, please move on to the next fix below.

 Fix 3 – Tweak OBS audio settings

-If you’ve set everything up on PC and still fail to bring back the desktop audio, the next step is to check the audio settings in OBS.
+If you’ve set everything up on PC but still fail to bring back the desktop audio, you should take a look at the audio settings in OBS and make sure to select the proper devices.

 1) Launch OBS.